 One of the most impressive sights in the peace park area was the thousands and thousands of origami cranes that people had made and donated to the Children's Peace Monument.
 As a matter of fact, while I was looking around and taking pictures, several people showed up with their "vines" of folded cranes and added them to the exhibit, something that the public is encouraged to do.

 Of course, I also saw the so-called A-Bomb Dome that is one of the symbols of Hiroshima.
 Like practically everyone else who was there, I took tons of pictures of the destroyed building.
-And I did a lot of thinking, trying to imagine what it must have been like to have been present when the bomb went off.
+And I did a lot of thinking, trying to imagine what it must

 Sometimes, when I see something famous with my own eyes, I'm not overly impressed and I think to myself, "Well, at least now I can say I've seen it."
 But the A-Bomb Dome had a greater effect on me.
 The people who decided not to tear it down knew what they were doing.